 The hymen is a thin, ring-like form of tissue that represents the opening to the vagina.
-Sometimes girls are born with conditions that affect the hymen, including a membrane covering the hymen, a membrane covering with a very small opening, or a band of extra tissue in the area of a normal hymen.
+Sometimes girls are born with conditions that affect the hymen, including a membrane covering the entire hymen, a membrane covering with a very small opening, or a band of extra tissue covering a part of the hymeneal opening.

 These conditions are present at birth and the cause is unknown.
 These include: